(This list has been updated for 2019.)

 If your big toe touches the spot right where the stitched toe-bumper (if applicable) and the mesh meet, there is a chance that a tear could develop.
 This often happens if the toe-box mesh is thin and lacks an inner lining.

 Certain brands use a backing fabric to reinforce this area, and you can feel this by inserting your hand under the toe-box.
-Other shoes skip the lining and rely on a thicker base material instead.
+Other shoes skip the lining and rely on a thicker base material or an inner sleeve instead.

 Some shoes use stiff materials around the last two rows of lacing closer to the heel.
 We’ve come across cases where this portion tears prematurely due to friction.
 There are a few cases of the heel counter lining coming apart, but that’s usually due to improper (shorter) sizing.